Thesis

 Docker Hub

 Docker Hub is a cloud-based repository service that allows users to store, share, and manage Docker container images.
 It provides features like repositories for storing images, automated builds from GitHub and Bitbucket, webhooks for triggering actions, and vulnerability scanning to ensure security.
+Key features include Docker Official Images, which are a curated set of secure and optimized images, and the Verified Publisher program, which provides trusted images from commercial partners.

 Docker Scout